Guideline: Transition to retirement

 - increased focus on mentoring and coaching junior staff to pass on knowledge and expertise;

-- re-structuring an area in line with strategic direction (see Managing change policy and procedure);
+- re-structuring an area in line with strategic direction (see Managing change policy and procedure); or

 - Where necessary, the University will consult with relevant unions prior to making such an offer.